vroulet/vroulet.github.io/_pages/software.md

 [**ilqc**](https://github.com/vroulet/ilqc)
 A toolbox for analyzing non-linear control algorithms from an optimization perspective.
+* Compare convergence of algos for exact/risk-sensitive formulations
+* Oracles implemented \`a la Pytorch,
+* Comparisons on synthetic/realistic problems

 [**casimir**](https://github.com/krishnap25/casimir)
 A toolbox of selected optimization algorithms for unstructured tasks such as binary classification, and structured prediction tasks such as visual object localization and named entity recognition.